TejasParse/resume-matcher/README.md

 - The Client does have several features that one would need.

 ## How to use
+- Client: Install all the dependencies using _<b>npm i</b>_
-Copy all your resume PDFs in the _/dependency/documents/_ folder.
+- Copy all your resume PDFs in the _/dependency/documents/_ folder.
 Run the _main.py_ and enter your search query.

 ## Dataset Used
 - [Dataset link](https://github.com/TejasParse/devanagari-recognition-server/blob/master/Transfer%20Analysis.ipynb)